TheRedBrain/health-and-hunger-overhaul/README.md

 # Health Regeneration Overhaul
 This API changes the way health is regenerated.
-Instead of depending on the hunger system, two new entity attributes are used.
-The hunger system including exhaustion and saturation is disabled.
+Instead of depending on the hunger system, two new entity attributes are used.\
+The hunger system including exhaustion and saturation is disabled by default, but it can be re-enabled in the server config.

 ## Default implementation
 LivingEntities regenerate **_generic.health_regeneration_** every **_generic.health_tick_threshold_** ticks.